(Excerpts from the book "Cult of Freedom", vol II, chapter 4)

 The invasion of power's personal preferences into the public sphere leads to various types of tragedies - oligarchy, kleptocracy, plutocracy and plain fascism.
 The successful achievement of the power group's goals so moves its members away from reality that they begin to see themselves as a special biological breed - blue blood, extraordinary talents, exquisite tastes.
-Even the market has not changed that - now these gods have exceptional business acumen.
+Even the market has not changed that - now these gods have exceptional trading, financial and other business acumen.
 In fact the whole matter is group morality perpetuating social stratification.
 Personal connections in a world of systemic violence always penetrate the market, which in itself is not a model of fairness, forming a bond between business and politics - the political elite help “their” business elites and the business elites support "their" politicians.
 In the end they both become one rather dense circle of people, not disdaining mating their genes.

 - Elites, big and small